How to Create an Effective Policy Procedure Manual

 Number Usage in Your Procedures

-Writing and development of procedures may often times include the frequent usage of numbers in the writing.
+Writing procedures for results may often times include the frequent usage of numbers in the writing.
 The following rules cover how numbers should be used in print.

 - Never begin a sentence with numbers.
 “Fifty states have been admitted to the union” not “50 states …”

 - Spell numbers one through nine in words, 10 or larger in numerals.